oanhnn/docker-laravel-echo-server/.github/README.md

   | `REDIS_PASSWORD`     | `NULL`              |
   | `REDIS_PREFIX`       | `laravel_database_` |
   | `REDIS_DB`           | `0`                 |

+> NOTE: These environment variables use only when generate `laravel-echo-server.json` file.
+You can use environment variables to override config, please see [next section](#override-config-by-environment-variables).

 - You can use SQLite database by set environment variable `LARAVEL_ECHO_SERVER_DB` to `sqlite`.
   The SQLite file will store in `/app/database/`